abdala9512/dareML/README.md

 # dareML
 Data Repository for Machine Learning.

-Library for easily obtain clean and real datasets for machine learning projects or practive, suitable for differente types of algorithms.
+Library for easily obtain clean and real datasets for machine learning projects or practice, suitable for differente types of algorithms.

 ## Installation